Filter feeder

-Filter feeders are a sub-group of suspension feeding animals that feed by straining suspended matter and food particles from water, typically by passing the water over a specialized filtering structure.
-Some animals that use this method of feeding are clams, krill, sponges, baleen whales, and many fish (including some sharks).
-Some birds, such as flamingos and certain species of duck, are also filter feeders.
-Filter feeders can play an important role in clarifying water, and are therefore considered ecosystem engineers.
+Filter feeders are aquatic animals that acquire nutrients by feeding on organic matter, food particles or smaller organisms (bacteria, microalgae and zooplanktons) suspended in water, typically by having the water pass over or through a specialized filtering organ that sieves out and/or traps solids.
+Filter feeders can play an important role in condensing biomass and removing excess nutrients (such as nitrogen and phosphate) from the local waterbody, and are therefore considered water-cleaning ecosystem engineers.
 They are also important in bioaccumulation and, as a result, as indicator organisms.